Tristaro/School-Work-2024-2025/MediaCom/Group Project/Script.md

 ## **Slide 5: Persuasive Design & Behavioral Tracking**

 One of the most effective strategies used in microtransactions is **persuasive design**.
 Games often use a one-click purchasing system that removes barriers to spending.
-Flashing banners, time-limited discounts, and FOMO (fear of missing out) tactics create a sense of urgency, making players more likely to buy.
+Flashing banners, time-limited discounts, and FOMO (fear of missing out) to create a sense of urgency, making players more likely to buy.
 Additionally, developers track player behavior to determine the best time to present offers, increasing the chances of a purchase.

 ---